Shoe Tree – East Amherst, NY

 This roadside shoe tree in East Amherst near Buffalo has been collecting shoes for years.

 by Chris Clemens

 In certain Middle Eastern countries it’s considered to be incredibly insulting to throw your shoe at someone.
-Some Eastern religions remove their shoes before entering a temple, but consider it insulting if the soles of one’s feet are facing a deity.
-In Slovakia, it’s tradition to stand with your back facing the door on Christmas Day and toss a shoe over your shoulder, if the shoe lands with the toes facing the door, you’re sure to be married by the following Christmas.
+Some Eastern religions remove their shoes before entering a temple.
+In Slovakia, it’s a Christmas Day tradition to stand with your back facing the door while tossing a shoe over your shoulder.
+If your shoe lands with the toes facing the door, you’re sure to be married by the following Christmas.
 New Zealanders have ‘welly wagging’ where they competitively throw rubber Wellington boots and claim a Golden Gumboot trophy.
-But Americans, for some strange reason, we throw our shoes up in to trees.
+But Americans, for some strange reason, throw our shoes up in to trees.

 If you go, be mindful that this is located in someone’s yard and respect and care for their property should be given.
 Also, this stretch of road has cars moving at a pretty decent clip, so if you’re parked on the shoulder you should use caution.